9 chapters with 9 presentations

 Am I able to arrange payment from an invoice instead of by credit card or PayPal?

 Yes, please contact us or email: [email protected] to arrange an invoice.
 You will need to advise the number of people selected to complete the full online course, and the service leader's name and email for team share access.

-Andrea commenced studying early childhood development 29 years ago, and this started a career focused on achieving best outcomes for children in Early Childhood.
+Andrea commenced studying early childhood development over 30 years ago, and this started a career focused on achieving best outcomes for children in Early Childhood.
 After several years working as a qualified educator and leader, Andrea co-founded First Door in 2012.
 Her passion as Company Director is driven by her desire to promote exceptional education and care for children.

 Andrea promotes respectful practice that nurtures emotional security and a natural childhood.
 She is an avid researcher and shares views from Dr. Emmi Pikler and many leading Early Childhood theorists, play and learning ambassadors, and from current neuroscience research.
 Andrea has been influenced by her experience of Early Childhood Education in New Zealand, and by visiting Bush Kindys and Forest Kindergartens in Norway, California and Australia.